somshivgupta/SPE_FrontEnd/README.md

 ## Overview

-The Self Assessment Test App Frontend is a web application built using ReactJS.
+The Self Assessment Test App Frontend is a web application built using ReactJS, HTML, CSS, Dockerfile.
 This application allows users to take self-assessment tests for Depression, Anxiety, and ADHD.
 Upon completing the tests, users receive a score and a report indicating the severity of their condition, which can be emailed to them.

 ## Features